Hydrair/debugvars/README.md

 # DebugVars README

-This extensions enables the user to change the `inputs` property of the `launch.json` on-the-fly to enable dynamic debugging
+This extensions enables the user to use the `variables` property of the `launch.json` on-the-fly to enable dynamic debugging

 ## Features

-When in debug view, there is a tree view listing all the elements of `inputs`.
+When in debug view, there is a tree view listing all the elements of `variables`.
 Clicking on one prompts for a new value and writes the edited file back.

 ## Requirements